Stop doing POCs. Start having a process that proves confidence.

 Pause.
 Take a breath.
 And ask yourself:

-Are they really testing your product - or are they testing your confidence?
-Because if you don’t trust your own value, they never will.
+Are they really testing your product - or are they testing your confidence in your product and theirs in you?
+Because if you don’t trust your own product and value, they never will.

 You don’t need another POC.
 You need a diagnostic, a roadmap, and a shared plan to prove value where it matters most.
 That’s how you move from Proof of Concept to Proof of Confidence.